JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 All of the AWS resources were fully managed through Terraform modules.
 All of the VPCs, subnets, servers, security groups, peering connections, EFS shares, etc., were all written using Terraform.

 > [!Success] Deployments
-> During our development, we used our automation to create and destroy the infrastructure 68 times.
-Without automation, this would not have been possible.
+> During our development, we used our automation to create and destroy the infrastructure **68 times**.
+Without automation, this would not have been possible, and our development would have been slower.

 ## Terraform
 For deployment, we used Terraform in conjunction with [Terragrunt](https://terragrunt.gruntwork.io/).
 I like Terragrunt, because it dramatically simplifies managing remote state.
 All state was stored in S3, with DynamoDB used as a state lock.
 We used the dependency feature of Terragrunt to glue module inputs/outputs together.
 This approach lets us have a separate state file for each module, instead of one massive state file for all resources.